NPR's Newsmakers cover art

 Episodes

 NPR's Newsmakers is where you'll find NPR's biggest interviews.
-We post new episodes as soon as they're available -- any day of the week.
-Follow or watch the show wherever you get podcasts.
+We post new episodes as soon as they're available — any day of the week.
+Follow or subscribe on Spotify, YouTube, or wherever you watch or listen to podcasts so you always get the latest episode as soon as possible.
+You can also find Newsmakers on the NPR app.

 Newsmakers relies on supporters who value independent journalism and a free press.
 Join NPR+ today to support our work and get perks from the podcasts you trust.
 Go to plus.npr.org.